Appboy/appboy-android-sdk/README.md

 ## Components

+- `android-sdk-base` - the Appboy SDK base analytics library.
-- `android-sdk-ui` - the Appboy SDK user interface containing the Appboy jar.
+- `android-sdk-ui` - the Appboy SDK user interface library for in-app messages, push, and the news feed.
-- `droidboy` - a sample application which demonstrates how to use Appboy.
+- `droidboy` - a sample app demonstrating how to use Appboy in-depth.
-- `hello-appboy` - a sample gradle application demonstrating a simple use case of Appboy.
+- `hello-appboy` - a sample app demonstrating a basic Appboy integration.
+- `china-push-sample` - a sample app demonstrating the Appboy + Baidu push integration.
 - `android-sdk-unity` - a library that enables Appboy SDK integrations on Unity.
+- `samples` - a folder containing several sample apps for various integration options.

 ## Building and Running the Sample Applications